daniele-benedetto/strapi-plugin-json-gui/README.md

 ## Usage

-After installation and configuration you will find a new field type in the content type builder.
+Once installed and configured, you'll find a new field type in the content type builder.

 ![json-gui screenshot](./screenshots/strapi-plugin-json-gui.png)

-then you can add the JSON schema for the field.
-You can add/edit/clone/delete any valid JSON schema.
+You can then add the JSON schema for the field, allowing you to add/edit/clone/delete any valid JSON schema.

 ![json-gui screenshot](./screenshots/json-gui.png)

-in this case the API will return
+In this case, the API will return:

 ```json
 {